florisvlasveld/vea/README.md

 - `--lookahead-minutes` – How far ahead to search for the next event
 - `--journal-dir` – Directory with Markdown journal files
 - `--journal-days` – Number of past journal days to include (default: 5)
+- `--slack-days` – Number of past days of Slack messages to load (default: 3)
 - `--slack-dm` – Send the output as a Slack DM to yourself

 ### AI Summary Engine